Canterbury for Collectors

 Our tour group is given a

 reception and personal

 Once you complete your visit, the streets surrounding the Cathedral are home to some truly wonderful shops for collectors of every sort.
 Antique stores and malls are sprinkled through the area, and there is no shortage of specialist shops offering contemporary collectables, including some of Britain's finest china, glass, jewellery, fine linens, and an endless list of merchandise on the collector's list.

 a charming shop

-packed with juvenalia collectibles
+packed with juvenalia collectables

 If you are seeking juvenalia, be sure to make a visit to The Magpie's Nest, just down the street from the Cathedral entrance.
-The shop is small, but crammed full of delights including teddy bears, miniatures, and some of the most enchanting hand painted figures it has been our pleasure to see.
+The shop is small, but crammed full of delights including teddy bears, miniatures, and some of the most enchanting hand-painted figures it has been our pleasure to see.

-The owner is a charming lady who will answer any questions you may have, and will inform you of other shops in the area of interest.
+The owner is a charming lady who will answer any questions you may have and will inform you of other shops in the area of interest.

-Another shop that is located in Canterbury as well as other towns throughout England is the English Teddy Bear Company.
+Another shop that is located in Canterbury, as well as other towns throughout England, is the English Teddy Bear Company.
 In addition to some unique teddies of their own design, they offer some interesting wearing apparel in teddy themes.
 One of the major draws to Canterbury for our tour is a visit to Canterbury Bears Ltd. Their factory is situated a short drive from Canterbury in the village of Littlebourne, and you can arrange a tour of their facility with an advance phone call.